Lydia-Bug/Andie/README.md

 #### *Implmented by Lydia Acton*
 ### Brightness adjustment
 - Accessed via: Colour menu (Brightness option)
-- Tested on...
+- Tested on various images including different file types, and images with transparant backgrounds.
+Also tested that -100% would make it completly black, and 100% would make it completly white.
-- Known issues...
+- No known issues
 ### Contrast adjustment
-- Accessed via:
+- Accessed via: Colour menu (Contrast option)
-- Tested on...
+- Tested on various images including different file types, and images with transparant backgrounds.
-- Known issues...
+- No known issues
 <br/><br/>

 ## **Image Transform**